vgl-iisc/morsegram/README.md

 The program will display the following menu:

 ![](READMEFiles/Screenshot%20from%202022-10-16%2023-34-47.png)

+> ⚠️ Note: Most of the steps of the pipeline depend upon the previous ones, so they must be run in order.

 Running this will store the selected structures in '.mhd' or '.vtp' format (accessible through VTK/ParaView) in the 'Outputs' folder in the repository.